Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Tribal Customary Adoption (TCA)

 Tribal Customary Adoption (TCA) is an additional permanency option for a California dependent Indian child.
 TCA is an adoption that occurs under the customs, laws, or traditions of an Indian child’s tribe, but where the termination of parental rights is not required.
 TCA only applies to juvenile court dependent Indian children who are eligible under the ICWA and in cases involving federally recolonized tribes when parental rights have not been terminated.
 TCA can be recommended by the child’s tribe at any point in the dependency process as long as the case remains open and the court has not ordered termination of parental rights.
-TCA does not apply in independent or inter-county adoption to an Indian child who is a probation ward or an Indian child who has been voluntarily relinquished to an agency by his/her parent(s).
+TCA does not apply in independent or inter-county adoption to an Indian child who is a probation ward or an Indian child who has been voluntarily relinquished to an agency by their parent(s).

 • If termination of parental rights (TPR) has occurred but the adoption has not been finalized, upon the tribe’s recommendation that a permanent plan be changed to TCA, the juvenile court can reinstate parental rights and order a new WIC 366.26 hearing to determine if TCA is the appropriate plan for the child.